Garden Reach Assembly constituency

 Garden Reach Assembly constituency was a Legislative Assembly constituency of South 24 Parganas district in the Indian state of West Bengal.
+It ceased to exist as a constituency from 2011.

 Overview

-As a consequence of the orders of the Delimitation Commission, Garden Reach Assembly constituency ceases to exist from 2011.
+As a consequence of the orders of the Delimitation Commission, while Kolkata Port Assembly constituency came into existence in 2011, Garden Reach Assembly constituency ceased to exist from the same year.

-It was part of Diamond Harbour (Lok Sabha constituency).:
+It was part of Diamond Harbour (Lok Sabha constituency).